dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 <!--End mc_embed_signup-->

 Once you enter the details, hit subscribe key.
-You should receive an email right after the subscription
+You should receive an email right after the subscription.
+Actually this is the form I'm using in my website.
+You will get the same form when you click on **subscribe** button in the menu bar.
+The form may look different but it does the same job as this form.

 I hope that covers almost all types of subscriptions possible.
 Let me know which one you implemented and for what reason.
 For some reason if you couldn't get this working then let me know.
 I will help you out at the cost of a coffee.